Industrial and provident society: Forms of financial capital: Community shares

-Unlike a company limited by guarantee, an IPS generally has a share capital.
-However, in a not-for-profit IPS the share capital may be limited to a nominal amount.
-Both types of IPS have a share capital, but it is usually not made up of equity shares like those in a company limited by shares, which appreciate or fall in value with the success of the enterprise that issues them.
+Unlike a company limited by guarantee (another form favoured by businesses not primarily motivated by profit), an IPS always has a share capital.
+However, in an IPS the shares cannot usually increase in value beyond their nominal amount.
+Often, no interest or dividend is payable on them at all, and they are voting shares only.
+The capital of an IPS is therefore not made up of equity shares like those in a company limited by shares, which appreciate or fall in value with the success of the enterprise that issues them.
 Rather they are par-value shares, which can only be redeemed (if at all) at face value.
 The profits and losses of an IPS are thus the common property of the members.
-The share typically acts as a "membership ticket", and voting is on a "one member one vote" basis.
-The maximum individual withdrawable shareholding is currently set at £100,000 (although other IPSs may hold more shares than this).
-The Legislative Reform Order (Industrial & Provident Societies and Credit Unions) Order 2011 removed the limit for non-withdrawable shares.
-Since 2006, the FCA has been willing, in principle, to permit societies to have non-user investor members providing certain conditions are met and this, in combination with the removal of the £100,000 holding limit for non-withdrawable shares, may open up wider possibilities for co-operatives to raise finance from investors while maintaining user control.
+The share often acts as no more than a "membership ticket", and voting is on a "one member one vote" basis.

-It may be withdrawable share capital, an unusual form of finance which is treated as equity but may be withdrawn subject to specified conditions, and is relatively cheap for small co-operatives to raise as it is exempt from certain regulations applicable to conventional share issues regarding the publication of a prospectus.
+Working capital is usually provided through non-voting shares, and these are often withdrawable.
+Withdrawable share capital is an unusual form of finance which is treated as equity but may be withdrawn subject to specified conditions.
+It has the great advantage of being exempt from the Financial Services and Markets Act, which makes the sale of securities to the public a criminal offence without compliance with expensive and onerous regulations.
 However, an IPS with withdrawable share capital is not allowed to carry on a banking business, presumably because a withdrawable share capital would make it impractical to ensure capital adequacy requirements are continuously met.
+The terms of society shares, whether withdrawable or not, may include the payment of interest on the capital, but this may only be paid out of profits.